Gabon: French rule and independence

+M'ba rule

 The first president of Gabon, elected in 1961, was Léon M'ba, with Omar Bongo Ondimba as his vice president.
-After M'ba's accession to power, the press was suppressed, political demonstrations suppressed, freedom of expression curtailed, other political parties gradually excluded from power, and the Constitution changed along French lines to vest power in the Presidency, a post that M'ba assumed himself.
+After M'ba acceded to power, the press was suppressed, political demonstrations suppressed, freedom of expression curtailed, other political parties gradually excluded from power, and the Constitution changed along French lines to vest power in the Presidency, a post that M'ba assumed himself.
 When M'ba dissolved the National Assembly in January 1964 to institute one-party rule, an army coup sought to oust him from power and restore parliamentary democracy.
 French paratroopers flew in within 24 hours to restore M'ba to power.
-After days of fighting, the coup ended and the opposition was imprisoned, with protests and riots.
+After days of fighting, the coup ended, and the opposition was imprisoned, with protests and riots ensuing.

+Bongo rule and PDG

 When M'Ba died in 1967, Bongo replaced him as president.
-In March 1968, Bongo declared Gabon a 1-party state by dissolving BDG and establishing a new party – the Parti Democratique Gabonais (PDG).
+In March 1968, Bongo declared Gabon a one-party state by dissolving BDG and establishing a new party – the Parti Démocratique Gabonais (PDG).
 He invited all Gabonese, regardless of previous political affiliation, to participate.
 Bongo sought to forge a single national movement in support of the government's development policies, using PDG as a tool to submerge the regional and tribal rivalries that had divided Gabonese politics in the past.
 Bongo was elected president in February 1975; in April 1975, the position of vice president was abolished and replaced by the position of prime minister, who had no right to automatic succession.
-Bongo was re-elected President in December 1979 and November 1986 to 7-year terms.
+Bongo was re-elected President in December 1979 and November 1986 two 7-year terms.